-On July 20, 2020, the Company acquired an additional 17,000 hectares expanding the Santa Ana Project along trend and consolidating multiple regional scale, parallel silver-gold belts in the Mariquita District, Colombia.
+On July 28, 2020, the Company completed the acquisition of an additional 17,000 hectares expanding the Santa Ana Project to over 25,000 hectares along trend and consolidating multiple regional scale, parallel silver-gold belts in the Mariguita District, Colombia.

 Within the area of new acquisition, nineteen samples from historic workings by the Servicio Geologico Colombiano range from 48 to 2,576 g Ag/t and 0.4 to 272 g Au/t to average 449 g Ag/t and 43.8 g Au/t.

 Reconnaissance prospecting has demonstrated the prevalence of high-grade parallel vein systems across a trend 12 km wide by more than 30 km in length.